Tết: Decorations

 Traditionally, each family displays cây nêu, an artificial New Year tree consisting of a bamboo pole 5-6 m long.
 The top end is usually decorated with many objects, depending on the locality, including good luck charms, origami fish, cactus branches, and more.

 At Tết, every house is usually decorated by Yellow Apricot blossoms (hoa mai) in the central and southern parts of Vietnam, peach blossoms (hoa đào) in the northern part of Vietnam, or St. John's wort (hoa ban) in the mountain areas.
 In the north, some people (especially the elite in the past) also decorate their house with plum blossoms (also called hoa mơ in Vietnamese but referring to a totally different species from mickey-mouse blossoms).
 In the north or central, the kumquat tree is a popular decoration for the living room during Tết.
 Its many fruits symbolize fertility and fruitfulness which the family hopes in the coming year.

-Vietnamese people also decorate their homes with bonsai and flowers such as chrysanthemums (hoa cúc), marigolds (vạn thọ) symbolizing longevity, cockscombs (mào gà) in southern Vietnam, and paperwhites (thủy tiên) and orchids (hoa lan) in northern Vietnam.
+Vietnamese people also decorate their homes with Hòn non bộ and flowers such as chrysanthemums (hoa cúc), marigolds (vạn thọ) symbolizing longevity, cockscombs (mào gà) in southern Vietnam, and paperwhites (thủy tiên) and orchids (hoa lan) in northern Vietnam.
 In the past, there was a tradition where people tried to make their paperwhites bloom on the day of the observance.

 They also hung up Đông Hồ paintings and thư pháp calligraphy pictures.

 Greetings

-The traditional greetings are "Chúc Mừng Năm Mới" (祝𢜠𢆥㵋, Happy New Year) and "Cung Chúc Tân Xuân", (恭祝新春, gracious wishes of the new spring).
+The traditional greetings are "Chúc mừng năm mới" (祝𢜠𢆥㵋, happy new year) and "Cung chúc tân xuân", (恭祝新春, gracious wishes of the new spring).
 People also wish each other prosperity and luck.
 Common wishes for Tết include the following: